VPN | Windscribe |

 This is certainly not a good refund window – but at least they don’t have a “no refunds” policy, which we discovered in our TunnelBear review.

-A shorter refund window is not too surprising since they encourage people to test out the free service before going with a paid subscription.
+A shorter refund window is not too surprising since they encourage people to test out the free VPN service before going with a paid subscription.
 You see these trend with other free trial VPNs.

 Windscribe review conclusion

 Windscribe has both pros and cons, as we have detailed above in the review.
+And they continue to add features to the service, for which they deserve credit, as we noted in the Windscribe vs NordVPN comparison.

 - Windscribe is based in Canada, a bad privacy jurisdiction.